mcglamerycassie/AppleHealth/README.md

 ## Business Question
 Which family member gets the best return on investment from their gym membership?

-- Jason pays $150/month for his gym membership
+- Partcipant A pays $150/month for their gym membership
-- Cassie pays $130/month for her gym membership
+- Partcipant B pays $130/month for their gym membership
-- Sue pays $53/month for her gym memberhship
+- Partcipant C pays $53/month for their gym memberhship
 - ROI Formula: (Average Daily Active Calories × 30) ÷ Monthly Membership Cost

 ## Tools Used